Come hungry. Spend a day seeing Ulaanbaatar through the places, food, and stories that make it home for me.

 The experience concludes at your host’s apartment at approximately 2:30–3:00 PM.
-From there, you can walk back to Chinggis Square along Peace Avenue (about one hour), take a short taxi ride, or use nearby public transportation to return to the city center.
+From there, you can walk back to Sukhbaatar Square along Peace Avenue (about one hour), take a short taxi ride, or use nearby public transportation to return to the city center.

 For a full refund, cancel at least 24 hours before the scheduled departure time.